openebs/website/website/src/blogs/openebs-building-blocks-rancher-longhorn.md

 ## What is longhorn ?

 Longhorn is a simplified block storage software, implemented in golang, that stores the entire volume as a single linux sparse file.
 The sparse files provide thin provisioning behavior.
 Formatting with QCow2 adds the CoW feature to the data.
 It is lean and provides an AWS EBS style snapshot functionality.
 Longhorn has two subcomponents, longhorn controller (LHC) and longhorn replica (LHR).
-LHC takes care of storage connectivity, replication, rebuild, encryption etc while LHR does snapshotting, backup, QoS etc.
+LHC takes care of storage connectivity, replication, rebuild, encryption, etc while LHR does snapshotting, backup, QoS, etc.

 LHC and LHR can be deployed in two modes.